v-gb/ortografe/README.md

   British-ify American spellings, with a mapping theater->theatre, finalize->finalise, etc.

-The browser extension can already load a custom directory, although it currently hardcodes that only pages in French should be rewritten.
+The browser extension can already load a custom dictionary, although it currently hardcodes that only pages in French should be rewritten.

 # Building locally

 The commands below should:

-- build the whole repository (extension, website and CLI converter)
+- build the whole repository (extension, website, CLI converter and dictionary creation)
+- run the tests
 - rebuild everything as you make changes

 ```console